-A broken wrist bone is a common car accident injury because drivers often extend their hands to brace themselves in a crash, and the wrists take the brunt of the impact.
+A broken wrist bone is a common car accident injury.
+Drivers often extend their hands to brace themselves in a crash, and the wrists take the brunt of the impact.
 The injury leads to pain and swelling around the wrist joint.

 A broken wrist is a break in the radius bone of the arm about an inch above the wrist joint, according to the American Academy of Orthopaedic Surgeons (AAOS).
-It’s also possible to have a break within the bone of the wrist joint or to have a break in both the radius and the ulna bones.
+Types of broken wrists after a car accident also include breaks within the bone of the wrist joint or to have a break in both the radius and the ulna bones.

 Treating a Broken Wrist

 Treatment for a broken wrist usually involves a cast or splint.
 The cast or splint is kept on the wrist for about six weeks after the injury to help the reunion of the bones, according to the AAOS.
 A doctor may need to perform reduction, a procedure where he or she realigns the bones before applying the cast or splint.